nganani/Movies-Project/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

-### Prerequisites
+### Installing

-In order to run the website on your machine, you will need the following:
+In order to run the website on your local machine, you will need the following:
 - Install [Python](https://www.python.org/).
 Should be preinstalled for Mac users.
 Run ```python --version``` on your terminal (Mac) or Command Prompt (Windows) to verify
 - Clone or download this repository to your machine.
 For example: ```git clone https://github.com/nganani/Movies-Project```
 - On terminal/command prompt, move to the newly created folder 'Movies-Project', using ``cd Movies-Project```